Here we explain what a Trial Balance is and where you can find it in FreeAgent.

 - Transactions CSV - gives you a breakdown of these balances

-- Nominal Codes CSV - lists the codes only, but doesn't say what the amount in each code is
+- Chart of accounts CSV - lists the codes only, but doesn't say what the amount in each code is

 Did you find this article useful?